meribold/meribold.org/virtual-environments-9487.md

 >   a self-contained directory tree that contains a Python installation for a particular
 >   version of Python, plus a number of additional packages.

-So it's a directory with a Python interpreter?  <!--I can do that.-->Easy enough.
+So it's a directory with a Python interpreter?
+Easy enough.

 ```bash
 $ mkdir virtual_env